jaconi-io/morp/README.md

 ```
 You can also start MORP from your favorite IDE.

+## Obtain Secrets
 For Google and Okta as well as integration tests we need additional credentials that can be put into a (git-ignored)
-`secrets.properties` file in the project root directory:
+`secret.properties` file in the project root directory:

 ```properties
 # Google